PCJones/ultimate-splinterlands-bot/README.md

 - `PASSWORD=password1,password2,password3` Your login passwords/posting keys.
 Use password if you login via email, **use the posting key if you login via username**

-- `USE_API=true` Enable/Disable the api.
+- `USE_API=true` Enable/Disable the API.
 If disabled the bot will play the most played cards from local newHistory.json file. **Experimental**

-- `API_URL=` Ignore/Don't change unless you have the private api from the original bot
+- `API_URL=` Ignore/Don't change unless you have the private API from the original bot

-- `USE_CLASSIC_BOT_PRIVATE_API=false` Set to false unless you have the private api from the original bot
+- `USE_CLASSIC_BOT_PRIVATE_API=false` Set to false unless you have the private API from the original bot

 # Donations